mailund/gsa-exercises/Week06/README.md

 ## Suffix links

 Recall the definition of a suffix link from the lecture.
-Show that if u is a node in a suffix tree, then the suffix link, s(u), is also a node in the suffix tree.
+Show that if u is a node in a suffix tree, then the suffix link, s(u), is also a node.